 Start by selling a smaller set of your products.
 Think about starting your ecommerce off with sales around less popular or limited-release products.
 Create products meant exclusively for online sales!

 This allows you to continue letting your distributor and retail partners sell the more popular, high-volume products while you build your omnichannel strategy.
 It also allows you to test the waters on products that traditional retailers may hesitate to stock.

 Institute a revenue share program with your distributors.
 For example, offer a kickback if they refer smaller or less profitable customers to your ecommerce site for self-service.

 Although these approaches may not generate a lot of revenue from your D2C channel in the shorter term, it allows you to start building your D2C ecommerce competency and capabilities.
 Also, it will enable you to learn more about your customers and how they want to interact with you online.
 This can provide great value as you build a strategic plan for shifting to a D2C model.

 For companies interested in shifting to a D2C ecommerce model, the right partnership is key.
 At Vaimo, we offer specialized omnichannel strategy and expertise in B2C and D2C digital commerce.

-We help you navigate the important differences between multichannel versus omnichannel strategies.
-We provide assistance in harvesting important data sets from your customers, and building a strategic approach for shifting to D2C sales.
-We also ensure that you can make this shift with as little risk as possible through exploring unique angles to approaching the D2C market.
+We help you navigate the important differences between multichannel and omnichannel strategies.
+We assist in harvesting important data sets from your customers and building a strategic approach for shifting to D2C sales.
+We also ensure that you can make this shift with as little risk as possible by exploring unique angles to approaching the D2C market.

 We invite you to talk to our team today about how we can help you forge a highly successful D2C digital commerce channel.